 T: 0116 252 3645

-My research interests range across taphonomy, functional morphology, palaeobiology, palaeoecology and taxonomy, including: experimental analysis of soft-tissue character decay and preservation; developing tooth microwear analysis of feeding in fishes and dinosaurs; aspects of the taphonomy and fauna of the Silurian Eramosa Lagerstatte; ongoing conodont projects.
+My research interests range across taphonomy, functional morphology, palaeobiology, palaeoecology and taxonomy, including: experimental analysis of soft-tissue character decay and preservation; developing tooth microwear analysis of feeding in fishes and dinosaurs; aspects of the taphonomy and fauna of the Silurian Eramosa Lagerstatte; and ongoing conodont projects.
 These projects involve collaborations with colleagues in the UK, USA, China and Canada.
-I supervise postgraduate research on taphonomy, palaeobiology, ornithiscian dinosaurs, fish tooth microwear, and plesiosaur systematics and palaeobiology.
+I supervise postgraduate research on taphonomy, palaeobiology, and tooth microwear (mainly aquatic vertebrates).

 - Sansom, R. S., Gabbott, S. E. & PURNELL, M. A. 2010: Non-random decay of chordate characters causes bias in fossil interpretation.
 Nature 463, 797-800.

 - Full publications listing and pdf downloads on personal homepages